 I couldn’t be happier to see this happen — in fact, I’m surprised it’s taken so long.
 Here at T.H.E.M., we take community engagement, transparency and social responsibility very seriously.
 Giving something back to the community is central to what we do and who we are.

-Through our Lovebirds Foundation, we are contributing a percentage of every de-identified health data exchange back into the healthcare community.
-For example, we are offering financially-troubled rural hospitals free access to data analysis and management consults, in addition to financial assistance to prevent closure.
-We are also helping clinical researchers and scientists partner on discoverable disease challenges, using anonymous and de-identified health data provided by our partners.
+Through our Lovebirds Foundation, we are contributing a percentage of every de-identified health Registry exchange back into the healthcare community.
+For example, we are offering financially-troubled rural hospitals free access to Registry analysis and management consults, in addition to financial assistance to prevent closure.
+We are also helping clinical researchers and scientists partner on discoverable disease challenges, using anonymous and de-identified health Registry provided by our partners.

 Meanwhile, on a day-to-day level, we put transparency, fairness and ethical behavior first.
 We hold ourselves to a high standard of integrity and demand that from our partners and associates as well.
 As we grow as a company, we will make decisions with these principles in mind.